 Vitamins, Herbal and Dietary SupplementsDec 17th, 2019

+As the qualified healthcare professional that sits between the pharmacist and the patient / member of the local community, it’s essential that technicians understand the role of vitamins, herbal and dietary supplements.
 Part of this process involves knowing when it’s appropriate to discuss the case with your pharmacist.
 For example – there may be a potential drug interaction, or perhaps you need more clarification on a given herb or supplement.

 Vitamins are divided into:

 - Water-soluble vitamins – B vitamins and C

 - Fat-soluble vitamins – A, D, E and K

 As their name suggests, water-soluble vitamins – such as vitamins B and C – are soluble in water.
 This means that excess vitamin may be eliminated through the urine.
 This means we require a consistent supply of these vitamins daily to replenish what vitamin is lost.

 In contrast, fat soluble vitamins are not readily eliminated and so are widely stored within the body for prolonged periods of time.
 Vitamins A, D, E and K are examples of fat-soluble vitamins.

 |Vital for vision, skeletal growth, and regulation of mucous membranes of the oral cavity and eyes.